postman721/Sequence-FM/README.md

 - There is also a simple manual page added (for the man command).

-Error handling inside Sequence FM has been improved - to avoid accidental crashing-
+Error handling inside Sequence FM has been improved - to avoid accidental crashing.

 Notice that this filemanager is still in beta and does not currently support trashcan functionality.
 Trash support may be added in the future.